 Nature always give a chance

 What would nature do?
-It is often the first questions asked when it comes to permaculture.
+Is often the first questions asked when it comes to permaculture and regeneratice farming.
 And the answer is always, nature will open the door, so everything can come in and get a chance.
 Any plant that can establish itself has a chance to grow and produce seed, thereby creating new DNA and genetic diversity.

 It's natural selection